BigBang1112/bigbang1112/README.md

 Hello 👋 My name is Petr Pivoňka and my alias is BigBang1112.
-I'm a 20 years old student of Business Informatics in University of South Bohemia in České Budějovice.
+I'm a 20 years old student of Business Informatics at University of South Bohemia in České Budějovice.
 I'm majorly focused around C#/.NET tool and web development, but I also know basics of SQL, Python, Lua, PHP, and Trackmania's scripting language ManiaScript.

 I'm passionate about coding from the age of 9 and my passion hasn't got any lower since then.
 I also participated in several programming competitions.